jam-tech/elm-neo/README.md

 ### Private and public keys

-* generating keys products a task so needs to be handled in an update function e.g.
+* generating keys produces a task so needs to be handled in an update function e.g.

 ```
 genKeyMsg : Cmd Msg